jonathan-vella/apex-accelerator/docs/guides/quickstart.md

 ## Step 2: Open in Dev Container

 The Dev Container provides all required tools pre-configured.
-For detailed Docker setup, alternatives (Podman, Colima, Rancher Desktop), and troubleshooting, see the [Dev Containers Setup Guide](dev-containers-setup.md).

 1. Press `F1` to open the Command Palette
 2. Type **"Dev Containers: Reopen in Container"**